Terms and Conditions of Employment

 - Maintain required GPA.

 - Attend alltraining sessions, meetings, skit practices, etc.

-- Be punctual in Orientation activities including training sessions, meetings, and orientation sessions
+- Be punctual in Orientation activities including training sessions, meetings, and orientation sessions.

-- Complete all logistical tasks as requested by the Orientation staff to ensure the program proceeds smoothly and effectively
+- Complete all logistical tasks as requested by the Orientation staff to ensure the program proceeds smoothly and effectively.

-- Maintain regular communications with Orientation supervisors and discuss with them situations that warrant their attention or action
+- Maintain regular communications with Orientation supervisors and discuss with them situations that warrant their attention or action.

-- With a positive attitude, participate in all assigned duties of Orientation fully and take initiative with unanticipated tasks or problems
+- With a positive attitude, participate in all assigned duties of Orientation fully and take initiative with unanticipated tasks or problems.

 - Assist presenters at scheduled programs, meetings, and sessions throughout orientation

-- Be supportive of all members on the Orientation staff
+- Be supportive of all members on the Orientation staff.

-- Complete staff assignments and evaluation reports of the Orientation process
+- Complete staff assignments and evaluation reports of the Orientation process.

-- Respond appropriately to feedback and program evaluations
+- Respond appropriately to feedback and program evaluations.

-10. Fulfill 2 hour office commitment in Spring 2014
+10. Fulfill 2 hour per week office hour commitment in Spring 2015.

 11. Remain flexible at all times.
-Last minute as well as major programmatic changes may occur at any time
+Last minute as well as major programmatic changes may occur at any time.